 One area of the home that seems to be ignored more than the rest is the laundry area.
 Frequently cluttered and poorly laid out, this space often resembles a messy dungeon more than what can otherwise be yet another gorgeous spot in your home.

-Regardless of whether you’re renovating your space or building from scratch, a flat pack laundry is an affordable way to give this room a much-needed update.
+Regardless of whether you’re renovating your space or building from scratch, a flat pack laundry that is fully assembled, is an affordable way to give this room a much-needed update.
 Below is a quick list of our five top tips for creating a laundry space that is as functional as it is beautiful.

 1. Choose your appliance first